-Applicants may propose any energy technology R&D project that addresses one or more of ARPA-E's statutory goals through the type of research described in Section I.A of this FOA.
+Applicants may propose any energy technology R&D project that addresses one or more of ARPA-E's statutory goals through the type of research described in Section I.A of this NOFO.

 Each Applicant must explain how the proposed concept represents a transformative approach to more efficiently, economically, and sustainably generate, transport, or utilize energy.
-Concepts spanning multiple disciplinary boundaries are encouraged if it is helpful to the effort.
-To organize the submissions to this FOA for the purposes of merit review, ARPA-E requires that each submission identify a primary Technical Category for the proposed technology from the
+Concepts spanning multiple disciplinary boundaries are encouraged if they are helpful to the effort.

+To organize the submissions to this NOFO for the purposes of merit review, ARPA-E requires that each submission identify a primary Technical Category for the proposed technology from the list provided below.
+Applicants may state additional Technical Categories for their proposed technology, as appropriate.